htammen/n-odata-server/README.md

 * Support for nearly the complete OData API

 ## Current state of the project
+__At the moment we are in an early state.
+Even though we are working hard we need some more time to have a version that supports most of the OData specification.
-__At the moment we are at the absolute beginning.
-Either contribute to the project, be patient or have a look for the other solutions at the market.__
+If you need a solution that supports all or allmost all OData features either contribute to the project, be patient or have a look for the other solutions at the market.__

 If you want to contribute send us an email to [`h.tammen@tammen-it-solutions.de`](mailto:h.tammen@tammen-it-solutions.de).
 We are collaborating via a [Slack Team](https://slack.com/) and will invite you to this as soon as we receive a request for contribution.